Marion34-dev/Twitter-clone/README.md

 ## Additional requirements:

 - You don't have to be logged in to see the peeps.
-- Trainee software engineers sign up to chitter with their email, password, name and a username (e.g. ewright@digitalfutures.com, password123, Ed Wright, edwright6975).
+- Trainee software engineers sign up to chitter with their email, password, name and a username.
 - The username and email are unique.
 - Peeps (posts to chitter) have the name of the trainee and their user handle.
-- Your README should indicate the technologies used, and give instructions on how to install and run the tests.

 ## How to use

 You can fork this repository and clone it to your local machine.

-You will need to enter:
+You will need to type:<br>
-`npm install` (or `npm i` for Mac users) to install all dependencies `npm start` to start tje server
+`npm install` (or `npm i` for Mac users) to install all dependencies.

+=> For the back-end program:<br>
+`npm start` to start the server.<br>
-`npm test` to run the tests
+`npm test` to run the tests - the command includes a coverage report.

+=> For the front-end program:<br>
+`npm run dev` so that Vite gives you a localhost access to the application. <br>
+`npm test`to run the tests. <br>
+`npm run coverage` to get a coverage report.

+Feel free to contribute and publish a few 'tweets'!